Bishop William White Society

 If you have included or plan to include Episcopal in your estate plans, please use this member profile form to let us know.
 We would like to thank you for your generosity by welcoming you to the Bishop William White Society.

 As a member of the Society, you will be invited to the annual luncheon with the Head of School and you will be recognized in academy publications.
 If you prefer to support Episcopal anonymously, your membership will be kept confidential.
-Questions regarding membership may be directed to Carolyn Jaeger, Director of Planned Giving.
+Questions regarding membership may be directed to Patricia W. Porter, Director of Planned Giving.

 Bishop William White Society Lunch